Denis-Bern/D2CBTN-for-Brain-Tumor-Classification/README.md

-# Brain Tumor Classification using Deep Learning Models
+# Enhanced Magnetic Resonance Imaging Feature Extraction for Precise Brain Tumor Classification Using Dual Deep Convolutional Networks

 This repository contains a comprehensive implementation of brain tumor classification using multiple state-of-the-art deep learning models.
 The project implements 10-fold cross-validation for robust evaluation and includes six different architectures for comparative analysis.